eMedicine Specialties > Infectious Diseases > CNS Infections

 Pathophysiology

 When pigs ingest the proglottids or eggs, the eggs hatch, penetrate the pigs' intestinal wall, and spread to skeletal muscle, especially the neck, tongue, and trunk.
 There, the larvae mature into encysted cysticerci over 2-3 months.
-The cysticerci suppress the host inflammatory response and survive in tissues for months to years.
-The life cycle is completed when humans ingest inadequately cooked pork that contains viable cysticerci or ingest eggs.
-Humans are end hosts of the larval stage and develop cysticercosis similar to that in pigs.
-Ingestion of encysted pork does not directly cause cysticercosis; rather, it produces an intestinal infection of the adult tapeworm and a carrier state for the T solium eggs that, when ingested by humans, produce the clinical syndrome of cysticercosis.
+The cysticerci suppress the host inflammatory response and can survive in tissues for months to years.
+The life cycle is completed when humans ingest inadequately cooked pork that contains viable cysticerci.

 Humans can be infected with eggs through fecal-oral transmission or possibly through autoinfection.
-Fecal-oral contamination usually occurs via infected food handlers who do not appropriately wash their hands before working or via ingestion of fruit and vegetables fertilized with contaminated human waste.
-The eggs are sticky and can often be found under the fingers of tapeworm carriers.
+Fecal-oral contamination usually occurs via infected food handlers via ingestion of fruit and vegetables fertilized with contaminated human waste.
+The eggs are sticky and often can be found under the fingers of tapeworm carriers.
 Thus, even populations who do not eat pork can develop cysticercosis.
 The egg-containing feces can contaminate water supplies in endemic areas.
 If the water is used to irrigate fruits and vegetables, eggs are ingested with the contaminated food.
-Thus, people who have never visited endemic countries can also develop infection.
-Autoinfection involves the retrograde transmission of proglottids from the intestines into the stomach with subsequent release of T solium eggs into the gut.
+Therefore, people who have never visited endemic countries also can develop infection.

 Cysticerci are able to survive in the human brain by disarming host defenses.
 The cysticercus secretes prostaglandins and other compounds (paramyosin, taeniastatin, sulfated polysaccharides) that inhibit or divert complement activation and cytokine production, resulting in only minimal host inflammation around the viable cysticercus.
 In addition, humoral antibodies do not kill the mature metacestode.
-Taeniastatin and other poorly defined factors may also interfere with lymphocyte proliferation and macrophage function, inhibiting normal cellular immune defenses.
-The clinical manifestations commonly result when an inflammatory response develops around a degenerating cysticercus.
+Taeniastatin and other poorly defined factors may interfere with lymphocyte proliferation and macrophage function, inhibiting normal cellular immune defenses.
+The clinical manifestations commonly result when an inflammatory response develops around a degenerating cysticercus after it has died.

 Over a period of years, the parasite may lose its ability to control the host defenses.
 Consequently, an inflammatory response leads to degeneration of the cysticercus.
 An inflammatory response that occurs in the CNS parenchyma causes seizures typical of parenchymal neurocysticercosis.
 As the degeneration continues, the parasite becomes encased in a granuloma, which either resolves or leads to scarring and calcification.
 In rare cases, patients with numerous parenchymal cysticerci develop a diffuse cerebral edema termed cysticercal encephalitis.
 Pathologically, cysticercal encephalitis may progress to meningoencephalitis, granulomatous meningitis, focal granulomas or abscess, hydrocephalus, ependymitis, or arteritis.